Polish government wants to curb role of foreign media | DW | 09.11.2020

 Warsaw has long talked of curbing what it sees as the overmighty role of foreign media.
-But as PiS’s polls fall, the coalition it leads fragments.
-As its best friend in Washington departs, it may have to think again.
+But as PiS's polls fall, the coalition it leads fragments.
+With its best friend in Washington departing, it may have to think again.

 In July 2017, Law and Justice (PiS) leader Jaroslaw Kaczynski announced that after changes to the judiciary in Poland, his next goal would be to deconcentrate media ownership.
 President Andrzej Duda's reelection this July emboldened Kaczynski to unveil the government's new media censorship strategy in his first interview after the election.